ethereum-optimism/optimism/specs/fault-proof-vm.md

 The FPVM has a fixed program break at `0x40000000`.
 However, the FPVM is permitted to extend the heap beyond this limit via mmap syscalls.
 For simplicity, there are no memory protections against "heap overruns" against other conceptual segments.
 Such steps are considered valid state transitions.

 The actual memory mappings is outside the scope of this specification as it is irrelevant to the VM state.
-FPVM implementations may refer to the Linux/MIPS kernel for inspiration.
+FPVM implementers may refer to the Linux/MIPS kernel for inspiration.

 ## Delay Slots